-The Warm Home Discount is a government scheme to help homes that are at risk of fuel poverty in England, Scotland, Wales and Northern Ireland.
+The Warm Home Discount is a government scheme to help up to 2 million homes that are at risk of fuel poverty in England, Scotland and Wales.

 You may have heard of the Warm Home Discount in the news, but what exactly is it, how much is it, and does it apply to you?

 The Warm Home Discount provides rebates on electricity bills.
 For the winter of 2014-2015, this amount has been set at £140 and will take the form of a one-off discount on your electricity bill.

 This means the funds are not given directly to you, but applied to your energy bill between October and March, meaning the discount is effectively handled by your energy supplier.

 Households in Northern Ireland can apply to a similar scheme entitled Warm Homes.

 Am I eligible for the Warm Home Discount?

 The Warm Home Discount, like the Social Tariff scheme it replaced, is designed to help those who are vulnerable or may need help covering their energy bills during the winter months, when energy bills tend to be the most expensive.